longturn/freeciv21/docs/Contributing/visual-studio.rst

 Double-click the :file:`VisualStudioSetup.exe` file in your Downloads directory and follow the prompts to get the setup process started.
 At some point you will be prompted to select the type of workload you want to install.
 Select :guilabel:`Desktop development with C++` and :guilabel:`Python Development`.
-Next click on the Individual components tab and select the following options: :guilabel:`Git for Windows`, :guilabel:`C++ Clang Compiler for Windows (13.0.0)`, :guilabel:`C++ Clang-cl for v143 build tools (x64/x86)`, :guilabel:`Python 3 64-bit (3.9.7)`, and :guilabel:`Python native development tools`.
+Next click on the Individual components tab and select the following options: :guilabel:`Git for Windows`, :guilabel:`C++ Clang Compiler for Windows (13.0.0)`, :guilabel:`C++ Clang-cl for v143 build tools (x64/x86)`, and :guilabel:`Python 3 64-bit (3.9.7)`.

 When ready click :guilabel:`Install`.
 Depending on your Internet connection speed, this may take a while.

-When the installation process is finished you will be presented with a collection of options.
-Go to the very bottom right and click the link to :strong:`continue without code`.
-You can now close the Visual Studio installer.
-Leave the main Visual Studio IDE open, but you can minimize it for the next step.
+When the installation process is finished you may be presented with a collection of options.
+You don't need Visual Studio right now, so best to close everything at this point.

 Set Up VCPKG
 ============